-Driver vs. Driver will follow the trials and tribulations of aspiring golf equipment designers as they compete for the chance to win $500,000 and the opportunity to have their driver concept brought to life and sold under the Wilson Staff name.
-Each design team will work with Wilson Labs engineers to evaluate, critique, refine and test their ideas and concepts, all while trying to stave off elimination by the panel of golf expert judges.
-Whose driver will be the next big thing?
-Tune in to find out.SNEAK PEEK
+Driver vs. Driver follows aspiring golf equipment designers as they compete for the chance to win $500,000 and the opportunity to have their driver concept brought to life and sold under the Wilson Staff name.
+Each design team will work with Wilson Labs engineers to refine their drivers, all while trying to stave off elimination.
+Check out the clips below to get in on the action.

 Join the conversation!
 Follow us on Social Media and use #DriverVsDriver to be heard!